eldensavage/NLP_With_TensorFlow/README.md

 # Natural Language Processing With Tensorflow

-Some NLP preprocessing algorithms implemented with Tensorflow
+NLP algorithms implemented with Tensorflow, such as LSTM(Long-Short Term Memory), GRU(Gated Recurrent Unit)